 - Flaw Exploitation: Part of his plan in "Razor's Edge".
 He tricks Razor into thinking that he injured two elderly civilians, knowing his guilt would cause him to quit crimefighting.

 - Large And In Charge

 - Shrouded in Myth: Is the only member of the Swat Kats' rogues gallery not to be given a definite backstory.
 (Promotional material for the series stated that by day, he was a Megakat City judge that helped keep his true life well-hidden, but this wasn't referenced in-show.)

 Voiced by: Frank Welker

 "I can see it all now.
 A specactular new Megakat City!
 No more ugly metal and plastic, only beautiful swamp, ruled by me!
-Dr. Viper's Megaswamp City—it will be so beautiful!"This slimy scientist started out as Elrod Purvis, a greedy, unscrupulous biochemist.
+Dr. Viper's Megaswamp City—it will be so beautiful!"This slimy scientist (and walking biohazard) started out as Elrod Purvis, a greedy, unscrupulous biochemist.
 When he tried to steal Viper Mutagen 368 from the idealistic colleague who had co-created it with him, the formula killed him, then revived him as a half-kat/half-reptile monstrosity—and he likes it that way.
 To make his twisted dream of Megaswamp City a reality, Viper mutates ordinary plants, reptiles and insects into hideous, kat-eating monsters under his control.

 Tropes associated with Dr. Viper: